What is a share secured loan and how does it work?

-Although your savings is used to back up the loan, you should avoid making late payments or defaulting.
-This may cost you penalties or late fees and can hurt your credit history, since share secured loans are reported to the credit bureaus.
+Although your savings are used to back up the loan, you should avoid making late payments or defaulting.
+This may cost you penalties or late fees and can hurt your credit history because share secured loans are often reported to the credit bureaus.

 If building credit is your goal when seeking a share secured loan, consider taking out a small amount that is easier to pay off quickly.